 Chrome Extension for CORS.
 Our own extension created by Moesif that is used by over 17,000 users every week.
 It can be used to circumvent or change CORS restrictions for local testing and debug.

-If we are missing your favorite tool that helps make working with APIs better, then feel free to comment below with your suggestions or opinions.
+We welcome suggestions from our readers, including tools you use or the tools you built.
+If we are missing your favorite tool that helps make working with APIs better, then feel free to comment below with your suggestions or message us.

 Look for a follow up post for useful tools once the API is in production use.
 Moesif has an API analytics platform that can be useful once your API is live.
 Feel free to give it a try.